ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Spatial SQL Reference.md

 -   WKT (Well-Known Text): A text format in which a spatial object is represented using letters and numbers.
 This allows it to be processed directly within SQL applications or other similar applications.
 The WKT format was designed using simple gramar for easy readability.
 -   WKB (Well-Known Binary): A format in which a spatial object is represented in binary form.
 It was designed for the purpose of efficiently transferring and performing operations on GEOMETRY type data.
+-   EWKT (Extended Well-known Text): A format which SID (Spatial Reference Identifier) representing a spatial object is added to the WKT format.
+-   EWKB (Extended Well-Known Binary): A format which SID (Spatial Reference Identifier) information representing a spatial object is added to the WKB format.
 -   Internal Binary: A format in which data is stored within Altibase.
 It was designed for the purpose of efficiently managing and performing spatial operations on spatial data.
 Data saved in the internal binary format of Altibase can only be manipulated using the C API.
 The C API will be described in Spatial Application Development.

 #### WKT (Well-Known Text)

 WKT (Well-known Text) is a format for representing a spatial object using letters and numbers.
+When expressing a spatial object in WKT format, the SRID of the object is regarded as 0.
 WKT is defined using Backus-Naur Form (BNF) notation, as shown below:

 ```
 <Geometry Tagged Text> : =